BLCM/bl3mods/Aaron0000/Balands/README.md

 Storm Front - No change other than a possible damage adjustment.

-Surge - Splash radius increased by 85%.
+Surge - Splash radius increased by 85%, now more likely to spawn in elemental versions.

-Tina's Hippity Hopper - No change other than a possible damage adjustment.
+Tina's Hippity Hopper - Now more likely to spawn in elemental versions.

 Tran-fusion - Now always spawns with maximum parts.